-- 1. Which are the causative bacterial species of CAP in the Netherlands and what is their susceptibility to commonly used antibiotics? - 2.
-Is it possible to predict the causative agent of CAP on the basis of simple clinical data at first presentation? - 3.
-Are certain risk factors associated with specific pathogens? - 4.
-Is the severity of disease upon presentation of importance for the choice of initial treatment? - 5.
-What is the role of radiological investigations in the diagnostic work-up of patients with a clinical suspicion on CAP? - 6.
-What is the role of rapid diagnostic tests in treatment decisions and which microbiological investigations have to be performed in patients hospitalized with CAP? - 7.
-What is the optimal initial treatment for patients with CAP? - 8.
-What is the optimal antibiotic choice when specific pathogens have been identified? - 9.
-When should the first dose of antibiotics be given to patients admitted to the hospital? - 10.
-What is the optimal duration of antibiotic treatment for CAP? - 11.
-When can antibiotic therapy be switched from the intravenous to the oral route? - 12.
-What is the role of adjunctive immunotherapy for patients with CAP? - 13.
-What is the recommended policy in patients with parapneumonic effusion? - 14.
-What are reasonable quality indicators for antibiotic therapy in patients with CAP?
+ich are the causative bacterial species of CAP in the Netherlands and what is their susceptibility in the the equilibrium species of of the in the removality and which is then susceptionity commonly used antibiotics? possible to predict the causative agent of CAP on the basis of simple clinical data at first sentation? certain risk factors associated with specific pathogens? he severity of disease upon presentation of importance for the choice of initial treatment? at is the role of radiological investigations in the diagnostic work-up of patients with a clinical picion on CAP? at is the role of rapid diagnostic tests in treatment decisions and which microbiological estigations have to be performed in patients hospitalized with CAP? at is the optimal initial treatment for patients with CAP? at is the optimal antibiotic choice when specific pathogens have been identified? en should the first dose of antibiotics be given to patients admitted to the hospital? at is the optimal duration of antibiotic treatment for CAP? en can antibiotic therapy be switched from the intravenous to the oral route? at is the role of adjunctive corticosteroids for patients with CAP? at is the recommended policy in patients with parapneumonic effusion? at are reasonable quality indicators for antibiotic therapy in patients with CAP?

-For each question a review of existing (inter)national guidelines was performed by the main author (WJW) for purposes of orientation 12-17.
-In addition, a literature search was performed in the PubMed database (January 1966 to January 2011) for each research question, as well as in the Cochrane Register of Controlled Trials (CENTRAL), in EMBASE, in BMJ's Best Practice® and Sumsearch® engine.
+For each question a review of existing (inter)national guidelines was performed by the main author (WJW) for purposes of orientation14-19.
+In addition, a literature search was performed in the PubMed database for each research question, as well as in the Cochrane Register of Controlled Trials (CENTRAL), in EMBASE, in BMJ's Best Practice® and Sumsearch® engine.
 MEDLINE was searched using the search strategy as shown in Appendix 1.
-Furthermore, the InforMatrix on "Antibiotic in CAP" (Digitalis Mx bv) was used 18.
-For resistance surveillance data NethMap2010 was used and for the interpretation of susceptibility test results in addition reports of the European Committee on Antimicrobial Susceptibility Testing (EUCAST).
-If applicable, a special paragraph entitled 'Update since 2005 guideline' has been added to the text of the 2005 guideline.
+Furthermore, the InforMatrix on "Antibiotic in CAP" (Digitalis Mx bv) was used.
+For resistance, surveillance data from the NethMap and NethMap-MARAN annual reports was used and for the interpretation of susceptibility test results in addition reports of the European Committee on Antimicrobial Susceptibility Testing (EUCAST).
 When scientific verification could not be found, the guideline text was formulated on the basis of the opinions and experiences of the members of the guideline committee.
 Preparation of the guideline text was carried out by a multidisciplinary committee consisting of experts, delegated from the professional societies for infectious diseases (VIZ), medical microbiology (NVMM), hospital pharmacists (NVZA), pulmonary diseases (NVALT), and general practice (NHG).
 After consultation with the members of the involved professional societies, the definitive guideline was drawn up by the delegates and approved by the board of SWAB.